How long does gum take to heal after tooth extraction

 While gum healing typically occurs within a few weeks after a tooth extraction, there are certain risk factors that can delay the healing process.
 Understanding these risk factors is important to ensure proper post-operative care and minimize complications.

-See also How long does it take for lions mane to work
+See also How long does it take to fill in a cavity

 1. Smoking